 Viomi Technology Co., Ltd is a holding company with no material operations of its own.
 We conduct our operations primarily through our VIEs and their subsidiaries in China.
 As a result, Viomi Technology Co., Ltd's ability to pay dividends depends upon dividends paid by our PRC and Hong Kong subsidiaries, our VIEs and their subsidiaries in China.
 If our existing subsidiaries or controlled entities or any newly formed ones incur debt on their own behalf in the future, the instruments governing their debt may restrict their ability to pay dividends to us.
 In addition, our wholly foreign-owned subsidiary in China is permitted to pay dividends to us only out of its retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
-Under PRC law, each of our subsidiary, our VIEs and their subsidiaries in China is required to set aside at least 10% of its after-tax profits each year, if any, to fund certain statutory reserve funds until such reserve funds reach 50% of its registered capital.
-In addition, each of our wholly foreign-owned subsidiary in China, our variable interest entities and their subsidiaries may allocate a portion of its after-tax profits based on PRC accounting standards to a discretionary surplus fund at its discretion.
+Under PRC laws, each of our subsidiary, our VIEs and their subsidiaries in China is required to set aside at least 10% of its after-tax profits each year, if any, to fund certain statutory reserve funds until such reserve funds reach 50% of its registered capital.
+In addition, each of our wholly foreign-owned subsidiary in China, each of our wholly foreign-owned subsidiary is after-tax profits based on PRC accounting standards to a discretionary surplus fund at its discretion.
 The statutory reserve funds and the discretionary funds are not distributable as cash dividends.
 Remittance of dividends by a wholly foreign-owned company out of China is subject to examination by the banks designated by the SAFE.
-Our PRC subsidiaries have not paid dividends and will not be able to pay dividends until it generates accumulated profits and sets aside statutory reserve funds as required by PRC law.
+Our PRC subsidiaries have not paid dividends to us, and they have no present plan to pay any dividends to us in the foreseeable future, since they intend to retain all of their available funds and any future earnings to operate and expand our business.